Thiyaga4u/ACAS/README.md

-# StoreQATests
+# Tests

-Part I – Coding Exercise
-Write a suite of three automated browser tests
-  Project Name: StoreQATest

     Setup:

-      •	Download the StoreQATest Project and import into IntellJ or Eclipse.
+      •	Download the Project and import into IntellJ or Eclipse.

       •	Build the project.